Manuel II Palaiologos: Death

 Manuel II was paralyzed by a stroke on 1 October 1422, but his mind was unaffected and he continued to rule for three more years.
 He lived his last few days as a monk, taking the name of Matthew.
 He died on 21 July 1425, aged 75, and was buried at the Pantokrator Monastery in Constantinople.

 Writings

-Manuel II was the author of numerous works of varied character, including letters, poems, a Saint's Life, treatises on theology and rhetoric, and an epitaph for his brother Theodore I Palaiologos and a mirror of princes for his son and heir John.
-This mirror of princes has special value, because it is the last sample of this literary genre bequeathed to us by Byzantines.
+Manuel II penned thirty three surviving works across an array of genres: letters, orations, sermons, poems, prayers, dialogues, ethico-philosophical and theological treatises.
+Manuel II's literary works have drawn scholarly interest—historian Siren Çelik believes that his oeuvre provides scholars a glimpse into the emperor-author's own life, as well as "a fascinating window into the last decades of the Byzantine Empire."

 Family

 Miniature made c.
 1404 depicting Manuel II, Helena and three of their sons, the co-emperor John VIII and the despots Theodore and Andronikos.

 By his wife Helena Dragas, the daughter of the Serbian prince Constantine Dragas, Manuel II Palaiologos had several children, including: